-There are two types of exam available at Grade 5, either a Grade Exam or Performance Certificate.
+There are three types of exam available at Grade 5: a Grade Exam, Graded Certificate or Performance Certificate.
 (Refer to the Introduction for an explanation of the differences).

 Candidates are required to play three Performance Pieces and Technical Exercises which cover scales, arpeggios, and technical studies.